 In work groups, when people need to connect to each other immediately, a cell phone does not fit.
-A radio works differently from a mobile phone: the only you need is to put the button and speak, don’t need to dial and wait for connecting.
-It saves time and allows communicating with a lot of people at the same time.
+A radio works differently from a mobile phone: the only thing you need to do is to push the button and speak, you don’t need to dial and wait for it to connect.
+It saves time and allows you to communicate with a lot of people at the same time.

 It’s free.
 You don’t need to pay for a call, and this is really a good reason.

 In the places where your mobile phone does not work because of the absence of a radio tower, a walkie-talkie can help you.
-All radio needs for functioning is its battery and an antenna.
-A radio is independent of a mobile operator with his troubles of connection.
+All a radio needs for functioning is its battery and an antenna.
+A radio is independent of a mobile operator with its connection problems.
 You can use it in the Amazonian forest, in the mountains, far in the sea and even in space.
-Having a powerful two-way radio and permission to use you can really talk to astronauts on the ISS!
+Having a powerful two-way radio and permission to use it, you can even talk to astronauts on the ISS!

-But don’t forget that a two-way radio has less coverage area than a cell phone and its sound cannot be clear on a long distance.
-And in spite of the availability of many frequencies, you must not use it all except for only one range which is permitted for use without the license – they are different in different countries.
+But don’t forget that a two-way radio has less coverage area than a cell phone and its sound cannot be clear over long distance.
+And in spite of the availability of many frequencies, you can not use all the ranges except for only one which is permitted for use without the license – the ranges are different in different countries.
 PMR (446 MHz) is used in most European countries, LPD (433 MHz) is in Europe too, but it is much less widespread, FRS/GMRS channels are used in the USA and Canada.